Aberavon: Teen drowned after jumping off pier with friends, family say

 Emergency services were called to Aberavon beach, Port Talbot, at 18:09 BST on Monday after reports of a person in the water.

-His family said his death has left them "devastated".
+His family said his death had left them "devastated".

-David, from Aberavon, is said to have jumped off the pier with friends as a part of a "yearly coming of age ceremony" practiced after GCSEs and A-levels.
+David, from Aberavon, is said to have jumped off the pier with friends as a part of a "yearly coming of age ceremony" practised after GCSEs and A-levels.

 "It is with heavy hearts and immense grief that we announce the sudden death of our beloved David Ejimofor, a son, brother, cousin, nephew, and friend," his family said in a tribute on Thursday.